shiyiliang1998/nivturk/README.rst

 **Or use the shiyienvironment.yml file to clone my environment and follow this guidance:**
 [Use the terminal or an Anaconda Prompt for the following steps:](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#id2)

-1.Create the environment from the environment.yml file:
+1. Create the environment from the environment.yml file:
-2.conda env create -f environment.yml
+2. conda env create -f environment.yml
-3.The first line of the yml file sets the new environment's name.
+3. The first line of the yml file sets the new environment's name.
 For details see Creating an environment file manually.
-4.Activate the new environment: conda activate myenv 5.Verify that the new environment was installed correctly:
+4. Activate the new environment: conda activate myenv
+5. Verify that the new environment was installed correctly:
-6.conda env list
+6. conda env list

 **Next, enter code below to install dependencies:** cd nivturk